-On September 13, 1948, three Sisters of the Holy Names opened St. Cecelia Catholic School with 59 students in grades one through six in what is now the St. Cecelia Parish Rectory.
-Grades seven and eight were added during the next two years and there were then 94 students.
+On September 13, 1948, three Sisters of the Holy Names opened St. Cecelia Catholic School (SCS) with 59 students in grades one through six in what is now the St. Cecelia Parish Rectory.
+Grades seven and eight were added during the next two years, bringing the student population to 94 students.

 On October 7, 1951, ground was broken for a permanent building at the present site at Hillcrest and Court Streets.
 The school now had eight classrooms, a clinic, and administrative offices.
 Five classrooms were added on February 1, 1959.
 By September of that year, 511 students were enrolled.
 A cafeteria was added during the early part of 1961.
 Along with additions to the physical plant, the curriculum was expanded.
 A temporary central library came into being in September 1964 with a part-time librarian added to the staff.
 A music department was added in 1966, with a part-time instructor.

-The year of 1968 saw program changes.
+1968 saw program changes.
 Electives were added to the junior high curriculum.
 Specialized reading teachers were added to the staff.
 In 1969, an art teacher was added, thus enhancing the fine arts program.
-A year later, the library was expanded and a full-time librarian was added to the staff.
+A year later, the library was expanded, and a full-time librarian was added to the staff.
 Planning for the adoption of a new concept in education was begun in 1971.
 In the fall of 1972, the middle school was established.
-Grades six through eight were included.
-The middle school concept meant smaller class size and additional classroom space was required; therefore, the "red building" of Butler metal construction was erected behind the office complex.

-In 1972 the school was fully accredited by the Florida Catholic Conference (FCC), a licensed accreditation agency in the State of Florida.
+Grades 6-8 were included.
+The middle school concept meant smaller class sizes and additional classroom space was required; therefore, the "red building" of Butler metal construction was erected behind the office complex.
+In 1972 the school was fully accredited by the Florida Catholic Conference (FCC).

-In 1974, two full-time physical education (PE) teachers further enhanced the faculty.
-The PE program was expanded.
-St. Cecelia Catholic School became involved in an interscholastic athletic league, the Pinellas Youth Conference, with area private and parochial schools.
-Students in grades five through eight now had the opportunity to compete in various varsity and junior varsity sports for boys and girls.
+In 1974, two full-time physical education (PE) teachers further enhanced the faculty thereby expanding the PE program.
+This allowed St. Cecelia Catholic School to become involved in an interscholastic athletic league, the Pinellas Youth Conference, with area private and parochial schools.
+Inclusion in this league provides students in grades 5-8 an opportunity to compete in various varsity and junior varsity sports for boys and girls.